terraform-ibm-modules/terraform-ibm-observability-da/tests/resources/README.md

-The terraform code in this directory is used by the tests to provision a landing zone ROKS cluster, observability nstances which is required by the Observability Agents extension.
+The terraform code in this directory is used by the tests to provision the following resources:

+- A VPC landing zone ROKS pattern
+- Observability instances: Log Analysis and Cloud Monitoring
+- Log analysis and Cloud monitoring Observability Agents in the OpenShift cluster of landing zone